2011 Boise State Broncos football team: Tulsa

-Boise State dominated Tulsa in rout to their 350th regular season win in school history.
+Boise State dominated Tulsa en route to their 350th regular season win in school history.
 After stalling inside the 5-yard line on the first drive of the game, the Broncos would control the rest of the first half with three Kellen Moore touchdown passes, two to Tyler Shoemaker, and a 33-yard Doug Martin touchdown run to give the Broncos a 27–0 lead at halftime.
 Kellen Moore would only play one series in the second half, but it was long enough to add a fourth touchdown pass, this time to Mitch Burroughs.
 The Tulsa offense was able to drive the field on the Bronco defense pretty consistently in the second half, scoring three touchdowns.
 But backup quarterback Joe Southwick was able to keep the Broncos lead out of reach with a touchdown pass to Gabe Linehan, the Broncos fifth touchdown threw the air on the night.
 The Bronco defense recorded four interceptions of Tulsa quarterback G.J.
 Kinnie, two by Jerrell Gavins.